Caerii/TheBabelBook/README.md

 Query 3: totalChildCount

 # SQL Schema File
-Can be found in data.sql file
+Can be found in /old/data.sql file